kolab-groupware/ansible-playbooks/README.md

-## Ansible Playbooks for Kolab 16 on Debian Jessie
+## Ansible Playbooks for Kolab 16 on Debian Jessie.